linpengcheng/PurefunctionPipelineDataflow/README.md

   that is equivalent to local variables.
 Because soc already have integrated memory, it is theoretically possible not to use register.

-- warehouse: pool, the source of the inflow, the target of the outflow.
+- warehouse: pool, buffering between inflow and outflow, the source of the inflow, the target of the outflow.

 - workshop: pipeline